-Fees for the 2016–17 academic year are $2,200.00 per unit.
+Fees for the 2019–20 academic year are estimated to be $2,200.00 per unit.
 A minimum of 25 units are required for graduation.
 Total program cost is estimated to be approximately $55,000.
 Program fees are subject to adjustment annually.

 Students must enroll in a minimum 6 units per semester to be eligible for financial aid, including federal loans.
 Part-time MEng program students should be prepared to cover the entire cost of the program through employer support, savings, and loans.
 Scholarships or grants are not available for part-time MEng students.

 Federal ﬁnancial aid, in the form of loans, is available for graduate students who are either U.S. citizens or permanent residents taking six or more units per semester.
-To apply, ﬁle the Free Application for Federal Student Aid (FAFSA) any time after January 1.
+To apply, ﬁle the Free Application for Federal Student Aid (FAFSA).
 The FAFSA is also used to determine eligibility for need-based fellowships and departmental funding.
 UC Berkeley’s institution code for the FAFSA is 001312.
-You can apply for aid before you are admitted to Berkeley.
+You can and should apply for aid before you are admitted to Berkeley.

 UC Berkeley participates in the Federal Direct Loan Program, a federally funded, non-credit-based loan program for U.S. citizens and permanent residents.
 Up to $20,500 may be borrowed annually through a combination of subsidized and unsubsidized loan funds.
 Students wanting to borrow more than $20,500 can also use the Federal Grad PLUS Loan.